-Jane’s therapist was JoAnn Rovig, one of the first therapists in the United States, and the first therapist to open a clinic, MLD Associates, in the Northwest.
-JoAnn trained in Austria, Australia and Germany and is a breast cancer survivor herself who has managed to successfully keep her own lymphedema under control.
-JoAnn was the first president of the Northwest Lymphedema Center and volunteered her time to conduct support group meetings, self-care workshops and produce three self-care videos–of which there are over 12,000 in circulation throughout the U.S. Over the years as a patient educator and patient herself, JoAnn discovered there were two very vital missing components to mainstream lymphedema management programs — diet and exercise.
-In 2005, JoAnn went back to school and is now a Nutritional Therapy Practitioner as well as a Lebed Method Exercise instructor.
+JoAnn was one of the first therapists in the United States and the first to open a clinic, MLD Associates.
+MLD (manual lymph drainage) is a gentle and unique skin massage technique that promotes the movement of lymphatic fluid.
+JoAnn trained in Austria, Australia and Germany.
+A breast cancer survivor herself, JoAnn has managed to successfully keep her own lymphedema under control.
+JoAnn was the first president of the NWLC and volunteered to conduct support group meetings, self-care classes and produce three self-care videos.
+Over the years as a patient educator and patient herself, JoAnn discovered there were two very vital missing components to mainstream lymphedema management programs, diet and exercise.
+In 2005, JoAnn went back to school and became a Nutritional Therapy Practitioner as well as a Lebed Method Exercise instructor.

 Lynn Fass, R.N. was one of JoAnn’s first lymphedema patients.
 After going to Australia in 1994 to receive her training in CLT (certified lymphedema therapist) per JoAnn’s encouragement, Lynn worked as a therapist at MLD Associates for two and half years.
 Lynn continued her education by taking advanced training with Guenter Klose.
 Recognizing a need for expanding lymphedema awareness and education, Lynn donated her time as a consultant and co-educator for the quarterly patient NWLC self-care classes.
 She continues to be a volunteer with the organization and serves on the board.